 If you're considering going to both Hong Kong and China, though, you will need a visa for the China portion of your trip.
-Consult this About.com Business Travel overview of the process for applying for a Chinese visa for the complete details.
+Consult an overview of the process for applying for a Chinese visa for the complete details.

 Processing times for Hong Kong visa applications can vary, so make sure to leave plenty of time before your trip.

 Complete the Paperwork